garymooney/qmuvi/README.md

 **Warning:** Using numbers in the name sometimes causes an error.

 # Setup
-Just download the repo and use the example .py files as a starting point.
+Download the repo and use the example .py files as a starting point.
 This project uses Python 3.

 ## For quantum circuits to midi:
 Python packages: qiskit==0.37.0, and mido==1.2.10 (and some other common packages like numpy).
 Earlier versions will probably work too.